What 100 days without alcohol have done for me…

 I’ve identified things I loved about my younger self and made time for them.
 I studied classical music at uni and was surrounded by people who were into the same things as me.
 But I think I started losing those parts of myself when I finished studying, suddenly my interests seemed quite niche, people around me didn’t share them.
 I used to feel quite embarrassed by all my interests, but I’ve finally realised that there is absolutely no shame in liking the person you are and being proud of your passions.
 So I’ve made time to reconnect with these things.
 I’m reading more, Classic FM is on the radio, there’s a puzzle on the dining table.
 I’m dancing again and practising my musical instruments.
 I don’t want to be consumed by screens and constant incoming communication.
 I want to fill my time with adventure, culture and meaning, to live with intention.
 At the moment, I can honestly say that I feel I am doing exactly that.
 I’m not sure I’ve ever been in a position to say that before.

-After my 100 days, I remained dry.
+After my 100 days without alcohol, I remained dry.
 I knew I didn’t want to drink immediately to ‘reward’ myself for abstaining, the findings above have been more than rewarding enough.
 A week or so later I had a beer, which made me feel quite drunk.
-The following day I felt anxious about it, like I’d let myself down.
+The following day I felt anxious about it like I’d let myself down.
 Perhaps I’m overthinking it, but if the feeling is there I’m going to pay attention to it.
 I think it has become clear that for me, choosing not to drink can only have positive outcomes.
 If I choose to drink, there is the possibility of positive or negative outcomes, so I want to make careful decisions based on this.

 For now, I’m going to carry on without it and see what happens.
 We are hosting Christmas for both our families this year, and I’m looking forward to planning, participating, and remembering it, sober.